gstepniewski/MPC-Studio-Mk2-Ableton-Midi-Remote-Script/docs/operation/buttons.md

 Here's a full list of buttons and their effects, grouped by action type (and if possible ordered the way they appear on the device).

+## Jog Wheel
+There are currently 2 ways that the Jog Wheel can be used - Track Navigation and Device Navigation.
+They can be selected by using the **Track Select** and **Program Select** buttons respectively.

+### Track Navigation
+In this mode you can turn the wheel to scroll through tracks.
+This works both in Session and Arrangement views.
+If implicit record arm is enabled, it will follow the selection so that the selected track will be armed if possible.

+Pressing the Jog Wheel button will toggle the recording arm on the selected track.

+Turning the Jog Wheel while holding **SHIFT** will scroll around scenes in Session View.

+### Device Navigation
+In this mode you can browse and modify the devices on the currently selected track.
+Turning the Jog Wheel will scroll around the devices, selecting each device (so that parameters can be controlled via MIDI - this is coming soon to the Touch Strip).

+Pressing the Jog Wheel will turn the device on/off, and pressing it while holding **SHIFT** will collapse the device view.

+Turning the Jog Wheel while holding **SHIFT** will move the selected device to the left or right.

 ## Transport Control
 - **Record**: Toggle Record when in Arrangement View, Session Overdub when in Session View
 - **Overdub**: Toggle Arrangement Overdub